reagul/Jenkins-VS7-K8s/README.md

 # Jenkins CI/CD on GuestCluster
 ### Install steps go in ORDER

-### Summary of Dev experiencce
+### Summary of experience

-This repo will take you through Installing Jenkins on your Env and run SpringBoot CI/CD Pipeline to build a Java Spring Boot app, test the app with maven unit tests, create a jar and then upload the Jar into a Git repo.
-It will then take  the Docker image and deploy it to  a K8 cluster.
+This repo will take you through
+- Installing Jenkins on your Env
+- Install and run a SpringBoot CI/CD Pipeline
+	-  Access Github build a Java Spring Boot app
+	-  Run  maven unit tests
+	-  create a deployment jar
+	-  Check-in build repo
+	-  Deploy the docker image to K8 namespace
+* Item 2
+  * Item 2a
+  * Item 2b

 We will be deploying the SpringBoot app into a "default" namespace.
 In the pipeline  will also use Config's for Kubernetes and Github and use them via plugins.
 We configure and run this jenkins file SpringBoot-Actuator-JenkinsFile found inside enkinsScriptFiles/.

 #### Pre-Req :